 School Gateway is the system provider for our messaging and online payments.
 It is a less time consuming and more cost effective method of communication and safer than consigning letters to the bottom of school bags!

 You will receive messages safely, via short texts, emails, or, if you have an Apple or Android mobile phone, by App message.

-You will also be able to pay for school trips, music lessons etc and top up your child's cashless catering account using this system.
+You must also top up your child's cashless catering account using this system.